 Corner Cutting Gizmo from CaiLun.info

 My favorite cardboard corner cutting jig.
-It’s design is unlike any other jig, and it is extremely functional and gives you full understanding of the relation between the thickness of the cardboard you use and offset of the cut you have to make.
+It’s design is unlike any other jig, and it is extremely functional and gives you a full understanding of the relation between the thickness of the cardboard you use and the offset of the cut you have to make.

 Сorner-matic from the Design Loft

 This tool is quite easy to make and sturdy enough to serve you for a long time.

 Corta-Esquinas from Cinderella’s Scrap Room or Fio de Cabelo from Artes Manuais com Kika Florence

 I’m not sure that this structure is the best choice if you use cardboard.
 One of the tutorials has an image of a plastic version of the tool – it seems to be a much reasonable choice.
 However, it is easy to make in just a few minutes and should serve the purpose at least for cutting all four corners of a book cover turn-ins.